Bidirectional recurrent imputation and abundance estimation of LULC classes with MODIS multispectral time series and geo-topographic and climatic data: Experimental results

 \subsection{SIPNA level 1}

-The comparison between using the four different ancillary data combinations in terms of the average MAE, RMSE, RRMSE, CC, and F1-score, across the four classes of level 1 is provided in Table \ref{table:results_n1}.
-As it can be seen, in general, including ancillary information always improves the spectral unmixing performance with respect to the baseline model (using multispectral time series only).
-The highest performance is achieved when including both, geo-topographic and climatic data together with the multispectral time series showing the lowest MAE, RMSE and RRMSE, with 0.55\%, 0.63\% and 2.07\% of improvement respectively and highest CC and F1-score with 0.0153 and 0.0101 of improvement respectively, with respect to the baseline model.
+We evaluated the proposed model in Section \ref{sec:metho} on different combinations of spectro-temporal data and ancillary data.
+In particular, we considered these combinations: (spectro-temporal data), (spectro-temporal data + geo-topographic data), (spectro-temporal data + climatic data) and (spectro-temporal data + geo-topographic and climatic data).
+Besides, we also include the results of a a baseline model trained from scratch on spectro-temporal data only to show how the pretraining on TimeSpec4LULC dataset is highly beneficial.
+The results of these five models in terms of the average MAE, RMSE, RRMSE, CC, F1-score, RRMSE gain, CC gain across the four classes of level 1 are provided in Table \ref{table:results_n1}.
+Aditionally, the computational complexity of each model is expressed in terms of MFLOPs in the last column.
+Firstly, we can see in the first two rows that by just pretraining our model in TimeSpec4LULC dataset improves the results in every metric, proving the value of pretraining DL models in similar tasks to achieve better performance.
+Secondly, it can be seen that including ancillary information always improves the spectral unmixing performance with respect to the baseline model (using MS time series only and trained from scratch).
+The highest performance is achieved when including both, geo-topographic and climatic data together with the MS time series showing the lowest MAE, RMSE and RRMSE, with 1.10\%, 1.17\% and 3.39\% of improvement respectively and highest CC and F1-score with 0.0276 and 0.0216 of improvement respectively, with respect to the baseline model.

 A further analysis of the five metrics for each class is depicted in Figure \ref{fig:comparison_n1}.
 In general, including the geo-topographic and climatic information improves the abundance predictions of all the classes of level 1.
 The "terrestrial lands" and "agricultural lands" achieve better performance in terms of CC, F1-score and RRMSE.
 However, the classes that benefit the most from adding the ancillary data are "artificial" and "wetlands" since the relative improvement is greater in these classes.